influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/configure/_index.md

 ---
 title: Configure Telegraf for InfluxDB
-seotitle: Configure Telegraf to write to InfluxDB
+seotitle: Configure Telegraf to write data to InfluxDB
 description: >
   Telegraf is a plugin-based agent with plugins that are enabled and configured in your Telegraf configuration file (`telegraf.conf`).